eJJonatah/eJJonatah/README.md

 I do Love dotnet and most of the things that I do are supported by the rich .NET ecosystem.
 I am aproaching a more low level way of building software and slowly moving to things like C or Rust but not a reality in the foreseeable future.

+> [!IMPORTANT]
+> I'm based on South America, born in Brazil and happy english student!